RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

 ---
-Title: Redis Enterprise Software Compatibility with Open Source Redis
+Title: Redis Enterprise Software compatibility with open source Redis
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-Redis Enterprise Software (RS) is fully compatible with open source Redis.
-Redis Labs contributes extensively to the open source Redis project and employs it inside of RS.
-As a rule, Redis Labs adheres to the open source's specifications and makes every effort to update RS with the latest version of Redis.
+Redis Enterprise Software is compatible with open source Redis.
+Redis Labs contributes extensively to the open source Redis project and uses it inside of Redis Enterprise Software.
+As a rule, Redis Labs adheres to the open source's specifications and makes every effort to update Redis Enterprise Software with the latest version of open source Redis.

 ## Redis commands

-Any standard Redis client can be used with RS.
-That said, some of Redis functionality is not applicable in the context of RS, as
+Any standard Redis client can be used with Redis Software.
+There is some Redis functionality (shown below) that's not applicable for Redis Software:
-follows:

-- Shared databases are not supported in RS given their potential negative impact on performance.
-Redis Labs recommends using dedicated databases instead.
-Therefore the following commands are blocked and produce an error when executed:
+- Shared databases aren't supported in Redis Software, because of the potential for negative impact on performance.
+We recommend using dedicated databases instead.
+The following commands are blocked and produce an error when executed on a dedicated database:
     - MOVE
     - SELECT
-- Because data persistence and backups are managed from RS's management UI, the following commands are blocked:
+- Data persistence, backups, and access controls are managed from the Redis Software admin console.
+The following commands are blocked:
     - BGREWRITEAOF
     - BGSAVE
     - LASTSAVE
     - SAVE
-- Because access controls are managed through RS's managment interface the following commands are blocked
     - ACL DELUSER
     - ACL SETUSER
     - ACL GENPASS
     - ACL LOG
     - ACL SAVE
     - ACL LOAD
-    management UI, the following commands are blocked:
-    - BGREWRITEAOF
-    - BGSAVE
-    - LASTSAVE
-    - SAVE
-- Because replication is managed automatically by RS and because it could present a security risk, the following commands are blocked:
+- Replication is managed automatically by Redis Software.
+The following commands are blocked to prevent a security risk:
     - MIGRATE
     - REPLICAOF
     - SLAVEOF